Chay (footballer)

-Chayene Medeiros Oliveira Santos (born 29 September 1990), commonly known as Chay, is a Brazilian footballer who plays as an attacking midfielder for Volta Redonda.
+Chayene Medeiros Oliveira Santos (born 29 September 1990), commonly known as Chay, is a Brazilian footballer who plays as an attacking midfielder for Niteroiense.

 Early life

 Named after the character from the Sergio Leone spaghetti western Once Upon a Time in the West, Chay was born in Maceió, Alagoas, and moved to Niterói, Rio de Janeiro at the age of 4.
 Upon arriving at the new city, he started a treatment for a number of allergies, and started in futsal after a recommendation from a doctor.

 Club career

 Chay began his senior career with Canto do Rio in 2008, playing in the Campeonato Carioca Série C, before joining Bonsucesso, where he featured mainly for the under-20 side.
 He then moved abroad to Thailand in 2009, where he notably scored 17 goals in the 2011 Thai Division 1 League for Songkhla.

 In late 2011, back to Brazil during a holiday period, Chay was hit by a stray bullet.
 In 2013, Chay switched to Malaysia and signed for Kedah FA, but was allegedly "unsettled" at the club; he later returned to his home country and started to play seven-a-side football, featuring for the likes of Fluminense, Flamengo and Botafogo.
 In 2018, he was called up to the Brazil seven-a-side national team, winning the Copa América de Seleções and being named the best seven-a-side player in South America.

 Chay also returned to association football in 2017, with Bela Vista.
 On 15 January 2018, he moved to Mogi Mirim, but left the club after nine goalless appearances and signed for São Gonçalo EC on 22 May.

 On 16 January 2019, Chay was announced as new signing of Rio Branco-AC.
 He returned to the Rio de Janeiro state on 23 April, after agreeing to a contract with America-RJ.

 Chay moved to Portuguesa-RJ for the 2020 season, being a regular starter in the club's Campeonato Carioca and Série D campaigns.
 He was a spotlight in the 2021 Carioca after scoring five times in only thirteen matches.

 On 25 May 2021, Chay was announced at Série B side Botafogo, He continued on loan until the end of the year.
 On 31 August, after scoring eight goals, he signed a permanent deal with the club until 2024; Portuguesa retained 50% of his economic rights.
 During his time at Botafogo a fan wrote a song called "Eu vi o Chay", a parody of "I Will Survive", comparing Chay to legends of football such as Thierry Henry, Ronaldo, Messi, and others.